 Newsletters offer a channel for you to build relationships that create a foundation for long-term success.
 These relationships boost retention rates, and paper publications have a staying power that allows for increased referrals as your content is saved and shared.
 Personalized direct mail, in the form of a monthly newsletter, gets your message past readers’ “advertising shields,” and being published establishes you as the expert your customers and prospects can trust.

-To look further into how a monthly newsletter can contribute to your long-term success, and how to work it into your current marketing strategy, please give us a call.
-We’d be happy to review your current marketing initiatives and find a solution that works best for you.
+To look further into how a monthly newsletter can contribute to your long-term success, and how to work it into your current marketing strategy, click here to have your FREE copy of our Amazon bestselling book mailed right to your door along with a few other business-boosting gifts.
+We will take care of all shipping and handling charges, so it is absolutely FREE for you.